Bulk Service Queueing for Transit Resilience under Short Random Service Suspensions: Model

-Consider a single-route PTS with $N$ stations as shown in Figure \ref{fig_net}.
-Vehicles are dispatched from a transportation hub (also referred to as station 0) and travel from station 1 to station $N$.
-At a specific station $n$, we assume that passenger arrivals follow a Poisson process with a fixed rate $\lambda^{(n)}$ during the time period of interest.
-When a vehicle arrives at station $n$, each passenger in the vehicle has a probability of $\alpha^{(n)}$ to alight.
-Thus, the number of alighting passengers at station $n$ follows a binomial distribution.
-Poisson arrivals and binomial alighting are two common assumptions in much of the PT-related literature \citep{hickman2001analytic}.
-In this study, we do not consider reneging behavior of passengers (i.e., passengers may leave the system if they have waited for too long) since the focus of the paper is on ``short'' service suspensions and we assume passengers choose to wait.
-Empirical studies \citep{sun2016estimating, rahimi2019analysis} show that passengers start to leave the system only when delays are large (e.g., 30 minutes or more).
-Incorporating balking and reneging is outside the scope of this paper and can be a future extension of this work.
+Consider the single route PTS with $N$ stations shown in Figure \ref{fig_net}.
+Vehicles depart from a transportation hub, denoted by station 0, and visit stations 1 through $N$ in sequence.
+At station $n$, passenger arrivals follow a Poisson process with a fixed rate $\lambda^{(n)}$ during the period of interest.
+When a vehicle arrives, each onboard passenger independently alights with probability $\alpha^{(n)}$.
+Consequently, the number of alighting passengers at station $n$ follows a binomial distribution.
+Poisson arrivals and binomial alighting are common assumptions in the public transit literature \citep{hickman2001analytic}.
+Because the paper focuses on short service suspensions, we assume that passengers continue to wait and do not renege.
+The assumption is consistent with evidence that passenger abandonment becomes more important during substantially longer delays \citep{rahimi2019analysis}.
+Models of longer disruptions could relax the assumption by incorporating balking and reneging.
+Section \ref{append_model_assumptions} of the Electronic Companion (EC) appendix summarizes the modeling assumptions and their operational interpretations for the current setting.

-Let $l = 1,2,...$ be a superscript denoting the vehicle run number (or vehicle ID).
-Smaller $l$ means vehicles are dispatched at an earlier time.
+Let $l=1,2,\ldots$ denote the vehicle run index, with a smaller value indicating an earlier dispatch.
 Figure \ref{fig_station} summarizes the vehicle and passenger interactions at station $n$ over time.
-Let $t_A^{(n,l)}$ be the time that vehicle $l$ arrives at station $n$, and $t_D^{(n,l)}$ the time that vehicle $l$ departs station $n$. $H^{(n,l)}$ is the headway between the preceding vehicle $l-1$ and vehicle $l$, as they depart from stop $n$ (i.e., $H^{(n,l)} = t_D^{(n,l)} - t_D^{(n,l-1)}$).
-When a vehicle arrives at station $n$, some of the onboard passengers alight first, then the queuing passengers start to board.
-Let $Q^{(n,l)}$ be the number of queuing passengers when vehicle $l$ arrives at station $n$, $R^{(n,l)}$ the number of left-behind passengers when vehicle $l$ departs station $n$, and $Y^{(n,l)}$ the number of passengers arriving between $t_D^{(n,l)}$ and $t_A^{(n,l+1)}$.
+Let $t_A^{(n,l)}$ be the arrival time of vehicle $l$ at station $n$ and $t_D^{(n,l)}$ its departure time.
+For $l=2,3,\ldots$, we use $H^{(n,l)}$ provisionally for the service interval between vehicle runs $l-1$ and $l$.
+Section \ref{sec_headway} distinguishes its stationwise FIFO realization from the analytical renewal approximation.
+When a vehicle arrives, onboard passengers alight before queueing passengers board in their order of arrival.
+Let $Q^{(n,l)}$ be the number of queueing passengers when vehicle $l$ arrives at station $n$, $R^{(n,l)}$ the number left behind when it departs, and $Y^{(n,l)}$ the number arriving between $t_D^{(n,l)}$ and $t_A^{(n,l+1)}$.
 By definition,